I am currently working as an RSE/SE Entreprise Fellow at the School of Computing Science in the University of Glasgow

 Previously, acquired my MSc in 2008 on Biomedical Engineering at the University of Strathclyde and my Bachelor degree is in Computer Science from the University of Crete where I had worked at the FORTH instituted of research at the Computer Architecture and VLSI Systems Laboratory during my undergraduate thesis.

-My research interests are predominantly application driven large scale cyber-physical system architecture designs for the collection and processing of large amounts of data and the problems these introduce to scalability and reliability.
+My research interests are predominantly application driven large scale information system architecture designs for the collection and processing of large amounts of data and the problems these introduce to scalability and reliability.
 Distributed computing and edge processing are able to address much of these issues.

-- Large scale, complex, cyber-physical systems engineering
+- Large scale, complex, information systems engineering

 - Machine learning and data fusion applications